JetBrains/Qodana/topics/monorepo-project.md

 -->

 %product% provides several [linters](linters.md), and each linter can inspect a specific set of programming languages.
-Because there is no linter that can inspect Java and JavaScript at the same time, %product% needs to be run twice over the repository, once for each project.
+Using Qodana CLI and Docker images, %product% needs to be run twice over the repository, once for each project.

+### qodana.yaml file

-To configure %product% for inspecting two projects, you need to create two separate [`qodana.yaml`](qodana-yaml.md) files. %product% also expects `qodana.yaml` to be contained in the root folder.
+To configure %product% for inspecting two projects, you need to create two separate [`qodana.yaml`](qodana-yaml.md) files. %product% also expects `qodana.yaml` to be contained in the root folder of the monorepo project.
 This means that before running %product% on the project from the `backend/` folder, that project's `qodana.yaml` file needs to be copied to the root folder.
 If you run %product% using [Docker](#Docker), you can copy files using the [`bootstrap`](before-running-qodana.md) configuration option in `qodana.yaml`, for example: